Kimbolton During Lockdown

-'Virtual Kimbolton' continues throughout the Summer term, with many of our children learning online and their teachers providing a varied and stimulating range of lessons and tasks for them to complete.
-Whether our children are on-site or not, Kimbolton remains their school and we continue to care about them.
-Find out more below and see some of our pupils' work in our 'Learning in Lockdown' photo gallery.
+'Virtual Kimbolton' continued throughout, with children learning online and their teachers providing a varied and stimulating range of lessons and tasks for them to complete.
+Find out more below and see some of our pupils' work in the 'Learning in Lockdown' photo gallery.

 Before School closed, tutors spent time with their classes, talking about 'Virtual Kimbolton' and how it would work, allaying their concerns and promoting good home learning habits.

-Our aim is to deliver the courses and curriculum so that children continue their educational journey and develop academically, whatever stage they are at in the school.
-Children of key workers may attend school, following the same programme as their home-based peers but supervised by teaching staff.
+Our aim was to deliver the courses and curriculum so that children continued their educational journey and developed academically, whatever stage they were at in the school.
+Children of key workers attended school, following the same programme as their home-based peers but supervised by teaching staff.

 Prep School (Reception to Year 6)

-Children now follow a daily programme that offers a degree of structure and continuity of learning as far as practicable.
-There is a balance of subjects to enjoy each day, time for activities, independent learning opportunities and space for daily reading plus instrumental practice for our musicians.
-They receive work daily via messages to their parents who then return the completed work in a similar way.
+Children followed a daily programme that offered a degree of structure and continuity of learning as far as practicable.
+There was a balance of subjects to enjoy each day, time for activities, independent learning opportunities and space for daily reading plus instrumental practice for our musicians.
+They received work daily via messages to their parents who then returned the completed work in a similar way.

-From the Summer Term, the Prep School will be using Seesaw, an online learning support tool, with staff uploading resources for children to access from home.
+From the Summer Term, the Prep School used Seesaw, an online learning support tool, with staff uploading resources for children to access from home.

 Feedback from Parents: